STAAR

 - Under “More Login Information,” click on the “Lookup unique access code?” link.

-- Complete the information, including student first name, the student's SSN or TSDS, and the student's birthdate.
+- Complete the information, including student first name, TSDS, and the student's birthdate.

 Through Northwest ISD: